 Welcoming Oxxie and AgriSound to campus

-We’re delighted to announce that two new start-ups have joined the site, AgriSound and Oxxie.
+We’re delighted to announce that two new start-ups have joined the site, Oxxie and AgriSound.

 AgriSound specialises in ecosystem management and beekeeping technology, whilst Oxxie is a lighting company that designs and produces lighting used in food manufacturing and the pharmaceutical sector.
 Both have taken office space onsite, with expansion plans already underway.

-Welcoming these new tenants marks our commitment to supporting bioscience organisations of all sizes across the region, including start-ups and SMEs.
+Welcoming these new occupiers marks our commitment to supporting bioscience organisations of all sizes across the region, including start-ups and SMEs.

 Since starting the business in early 2020, AgriSound has won two Innovate UK grants, including the prestigious Young Innovator Award, and is now working with major UK retailers, national heritage groups and global agrochemical companies to bring its products to market.
 After a successful first year and with ambitious global plans, AgriSound has already expanded onsite into a larger, six-person office.